‘Fear The Walking Dead’ Season 3: Premiere Date, New Images, Plus New Cast Announced

 The images reveal some brand new faces that will appear in Season 3 of Fear the Walking Dead.
 While there have been some previous announcements about new cast members for Season 3, one newly released image shows two entirely new faces.
 So who are all of the new cast?

 From the image shown in the gallery (also shown below), Lindsay Pulsipher will play a character called Charlene.
-Along side her in the group shot is Sam Underwood as Jake Otto.
-A third person is also shown in the image, however, his name has not yet been officially released by AMC.
+Alongside her in the group shot is Sam Underwood as Jake Otto.
+A third person is also shown in the image, but his name has not yet been officially released by AMC.
 Although, judging by IMDb, it looks like that actor could be Hugo Armstrong, who is set to play Vernon Trimbol in Episode 3.
 It is unclear exactly how these new characters will tie into Season 3 of Fear, but, judging by the image, it seems they will be involved in conflict with someone as Jake appears to be trying to convince someone to stop what they are doing, possibly even trying to get someone to lower a weapon.

-Previously, The Wrap made the announcement that Teen Wolf alum, Daniel Sharman, would be joining the Season 3 cast of Fear as a series regular.
+Previously, The Wrap made the announcement that Teen Wolf alum Daniel Sharman would be joining the Season 3 cast of Fear as a series regular.
 His character is called Troy and he is described as “having a wild temperament and suspicious of outsiders, who is charismatic with a cruel streak.”

 Season 3 of Fear the Walking Dead will see the rise of a new female villain.
-While AMC seem to be keeping this character, and the group she belongs to under wraps, International Business Times announced Emma Caulfield has been cast to fill this role.
+While AMC seems to be keeping this character and the group she belongs to under wraps, International Business Times announced Emma Caulfield has been cast to fill this role.

 Fear‘s showrunner, Dave Erickson, describes this new female villain to Comic Book below.